 A couple of final tips if you’re thinking about visiting Machu Picchu:

 - Bring insect repellent.
 I repeat: bring insect repellent.
-I swear, the mosquitoes and sand flies in the jungle are mutants and will test the patience of even the most diehard PETA member.
+The mosquitoes and sand flies in the jungle are mutants and will test the patience of even the most diehard PETA member.
 They attack any bare patches of skin and leave painfully itchy bites that last for days.
 I wore leggings throughout the trek, but the bugs still got my ankles.
 A few even bit through my leggings.
 Still, I managed to stay relatively unharmed with leggings and bug spray.
 Other travelers weren’t so lucky.
-When you walk around Cusco, you can easily identify travelers who did a Machu Picchu trek without insect repellent because their legs are covered with chicken pox-like red spots.
+When you walk around Cusco, you can easily identify travelers who did a Machu Picchu trek without insect repellent because their legs are covered with chicken pox-like spots.